ivanthelad/dynamicdnsazure/README.md

 ```
 ### Running using Azure Container Services.
 Recommended
 #### Note: the environment variables are passed with space seperated values
+#### Note: Currently deploying in azure container instances does not function as expected, possible due to a issue with UDP port not been exposed. please deploy with a docker enabled vm
 ```
 az container create --image=ivmckinl/dynamicdnsazure:latest \
 			--location=westeurope \